-- (1) The forfeiture conditions and the accelerated vesting conditions applicable to these awards are described under the sections entitled "Potential Payments Upon Termination or Change-In-Control" and "Employment Agreements with the Executive Officers." - (2) The market value of the unvested shares was calculated by multiplying the number of shares outstanding as of December 30, 2016 by the closing price of the Common Stock as of December 30, 2016, which was \$5.85 per share (the "Closing Price"). - (3) On December 15, 2016, the Company granted 760,056 shares of restricted stock to Mr. Vogel, which vest in full on September 1, 2018, subject to Mr. Vogel's continued employment with the Company on the vesting date, and subject to adjustment in the event Mr. Vogel's employment is terminated by the Company without cause or by him for good reason prior to the vesting date.
+- (1) The forfeiture conditions and the accelerated vesting conditions applicable to these awards are described under the sections entitled "Potential Payments Upon Termination or Change-In-Control" and "Employment Agreements with the Executive Officers." - (2) The market value of the unvested shares was calculated by multiplying the number of shares outstanding as of December 31, 2017 by the closing price of the Common Stock as of December 29, 2017, which was \$4.48 per share (the "Closing Price"). - On March 1, 2017, the Company granted 237,500 shares of restricted stock to Mr.Vogel, which vest in three equal installments on each of the following dates: (1) March 1, 2018, (ii) March 1, 2019 and (iii) March 1, 2020, subject to Mr.Vogel's continued employment with the Company on each appropriate vesting date.
+On March 1, 2017, the Company granted 237,500 options to Mr. Vogel at an exercise price of \$5.56 per share, which have a five year term and vest in four substantially equal installments on each of the following dates: (i) March 1, 2018 (ii) March 1, 2019, (iii) March 1, 2020 and (iv) March 1, 2021, subject to Mr. Vogel's continued employment with the Company on each appropriate vesting date.
+On December 15, 2016, the Company granted 760,056 shares of restricted stock to Mr. Vogel, which vest in full on September 1, 2018, subject to Mr. Vogel's continued employment with the Company on the vesting date, and subject to adjustment in the event Mr. Vogel's employment is terminated by the Company without cause or by him for good reason prior to the vesting date.
 In addition, on December 15, 2016, the Company granted 1,266,476 options to Mr. Vogel at an exercise price of \$4.28 per share, which have a five year term and vest in four substantially equal installments on each of the following dates: (i) January 1, 2017, (ii) September 1, 2017, (iii) September 1, 2018, and (iv) September 1, 2019, subject to Mr. Vogel's continued employment with the Company on each applicable vesting date.
 On November 7, 2016, the Board determined that the shares of restricted stock and options previously issued to Mr. Vogel on September 29, 2015, in connection with the commencement of his employment with the Company no longer served as a meaningful incentive as a result of the Reverse Stock Split and certain other events that occurred subsequent to those grants, and as a result, cancelled such previously issued grants. - (4) On November 7, 2016, the Company granted to Mr. De Costanzo 233,863 shares of restricted stock, which generally vest in full on September 30, 2019, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date and partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason.
-In addition, on November 7, 2016, the Company granted to Mr. De Costanzo 280,000 options at a per share exercise price of \$4.28, which have a five year term and will generally vest ratably on each of the first four anniversaries of September 30, 2016, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date and subject to partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason. - (5) Effective as of September 30, 2016, Mr. Katzav resigned from the Company.
-As of December 31, 2016, Mr. Katzav did not hold any Eagle Bulk equity awards.
+In addition, on November 7, 2016, the Company granted to Mr. De Costanzo 280,000 options at a per share exercise price of \$4.28, which have a five year term and will generally vest ratably on each of the first four anniversaries of September 30, 2016, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date and subject to partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason.

-Option Exercises and Stock Vested for Fiscal 2016
+Option Exercises and Stock Vested for Fiscal 2017